 A Week of Immersion in Contemporary Performing Arts

-Menuentakuan Productions and Festival TransAmériques are working together to offer young Indigenous talent a week of contemporary performing arts-related workshops during the 2022 edition of the Festival, to be held in Montreal next spring.
+Menuentakuan Productions and Festival TransAmériques are working together to offer young Indigenous talent a week of contemporary performing arts-related workshops during the Festival.
+The next immersion will take place during the 18th edition of FTA, to be held in Montreal / Tio’tia:ke next spring.

 This immersion week is possible thanks to the support of

-This opportunity is intended for youth aged 18 to 25 who are pursuing their studies, seeking employment, or thinking about their career path and already have a strong interest in art.
+This opportunity is intended for youth aged 18 to 30 who are pursuing their studies, seeking employment, or thinking about their career path and already have a strong interest in art.
 The world of performing arts is vast and needs the talents of highly diverse people with a wide range of skills.
-Of course, not only those who are interested in taking the stage (music, theatre, dance, other performing arts) but also those who are interested in digital arts (programmers, visual artists, filmmakers, etc.), who draw and write, who do beadwork, who take part in cultural events such as powwows, who prefer to be spectators, or who want to go into management or administration can all find a place in this exciting and rewarding field.
+Not only those who are interested in taking the stage (music, theatre, dance, other performing arts) but also those who are interested in design professions (scenography, visual and sound design, costumes, etc.), who draw and write, who do beadwork, who take part in cultural events such as powwows, who prefer to be spectators, or who want to go into management or administration can all find a place in this exciting and rewarding field.

 + All the activities will be conducted in French.

-Thanks to the support of the Caisse de dépôt et placements du Québec and LOJIQ, FTA is able to provide participants with show tickets, complementary activities, accommodation, support from mediators, an OPUS card for transportation in Montreal, compensation for travel costs to and from Montreal, a daily allowance, and compensation for travel costs for a companion from their community.
+Thanks to the support of LOJIQ, FTA is able to provide participants with show tickets, complementary activities, accommodation, support from mediators, an OPUS card for transportation in Montreal, compensation for travel costs to and from Montreal, and a daily allowance.

 The visit schedule and programming will be developed based on FTA activities and participants’ preferences.
-The group will have priority access to the Festival’s shows, artists, talks, and discussions and may choose from among a wide range of artistic and cultural activities.
-The 2022 cohort will decide on the style and format of the immersion program.
+You will have priority access to the Festival’s shows, artists, talks, and discussions.
+In order to better prepare you for your stay, talking circles will be organized with all participants and mediators.
+These circles, held remotely once a month online from February to May, will be a time to share your expectations and what you would like to learn during your experience.
+The 2024 cohort will collectively decide on the style and format of the immersion program during those circles.

 + Meeting national and international artists taking part in the FTA program

-+ Visiting cultural sites in Montreal: museums, galleries, theatres, arts and artist centres, creative studios, etc.
++ Visiting cultural sites in Montreal: museums, galleries, theatres, art centres, etc.

 + Meeting key figures from the Montreal and Quebec Indigenous arts scene